 Or do ye imagine to yourselves that ye can lie unto the Lord in that day, and say—Lord, our works have been righteous works upon the face of the earth—and that he will save you?

 An interesting contrast with his chapter 5 discourse is found two chapters later, where Alma gives a similar address in the town of Gideon.
 Unlike in the previous address, however, he asks only 1 question in 27 verses: “And now my beloved brethren, do you believe these things?”
-The answer to his question in Gideon, unlike the answer in Zarahemla, was yes, and so Alma was able to spend his time prophesying of Christ and confirming their faith instead of stirring them up to repentance with questions.
+(Alma 7:7)” The answer to his question, unlike the answer in Zarahemla, was yes.
+Alma was therefore able to spend his time in Gideon prophesying of Christ and confirming their faith instead of stirring them up to repentance with questions.

-Alma chapter 29 provides an interesting parallel to 2 Nephi 4, where two rhetorical questions directed towards himself in verses 6 and 7 form a cognitive transition, similar to the transition in 2 Nephi 4:26-27 (discussed above), after which Alma focuses on the joy he feels from his own missionary labors and from the success of his brethren in their work among the Lamanites for the rest of the chapter.
+Alma chapter 29 provides an interesting parallel to 2 Nephi 4, where two rhetorical questions directed towards himself in verses 6 and 7 form a cognitive transition, similar to the transition in 2 Nephi 4:26-27 (discussed above).
+After this transition Alma focuses on the joy he feels from his own missionary labors and from the success of his brethren in their work among the Lamanites for the rest of the chapter.
 The parallels between these passages had never occurred to me before reading with a focus on the questions in the text.

 Ammon and Aaron